What is Credit Life and Credit Disability Insurance?

 Credit unemployment insurance coverage - Credit unemployment coverage is a very expensive form of credit insurance.
 Car dealers are very good at using emotional scare tactics to get you to buy this type of credit insurance.
 This form of insurance will make limited payments on your car loan if you become involuntarily unemployed.

 The bottom line when it comes to other types of credit insurance coverage - Insurance companies are always looking to create a new way to make money and sending these new insurance policies out to sell the general public.
-If you're presented with any type of credit insurance.
-Before buying an over-priced insurance policy.
-Make sure that you're personal insurance coverage does not already have you protected.
+If you're presented with any type of credit insurance coverage, make sure that your personal insurance coverage does not already have you protected.